Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the act of wrapping leftover food in foil creates conditions for bacteria to grow and poses a risk of poisoning.

-When a hot meal is left at room temperature for more than 2 hours, bacteria will grow rapidly.
-Using foil to wrap food also poses a similar risk, because it does not completely seal the food from air.
+When a hot meal is left at room temperature for more than two hours, bacteria will grow rapidly.
+Using foil to wrap food poses a similar risk, as it does not completely seal the food from air.

 Therefore, with leftover food, families should wait for the food to cool completely, then store it in a sealed container and put it in the refrigerator.